-Today we visit the Kuon-ji (久遠寺) which is a major Buddhist temple in Yamanashi Prefecture.
+Today we visit the Kuon-ji (久遠寺), which is a major Buddhist temple in Yamanashi Prefecture.
 Hidden away far into the mountains of Yamanashi, it is locally referred to as the Minobu-san Temple, after the mountain upon which it is built.
-Reaching it itself is a challenge as we traveled almost 2 hours on a local train and then a bus, but as if that was not enough, to reach the temple there is the ultimate challenge of climbing 287 Bodaitei steps.
+Reaching it itself is a challenge as we traveled almost two hours from Lake Tanuki, on the local train and then had to take a bus to the base of the mountain, but as if that was not enough, to reach the temple there is the ultimate challenge of climbing 287 Bodaitei steps.

 Sanmon Gate, Kuon-ji